MAXIORBOY/FootballClubNotifier/README.md

 Both programs download the data from the site: https://www.bbc.com/sport/football

 ## Caution:
-Some anti-virus softwares may classify both programs as malicious software, due to their possiblity to visit websites.
+Some anti-virus softwares may classify both programs as a malicious software, due to their possiblity to visit websites.

 ## Launch:
 * Launch the ```Main.py``` or ```Config.py``` script